VictoriaTrabW/Spatial-Analytics-Project-Product/README.md

-# Spatial-Analytics-Project-Product
+## Spatial Analytics Project Product
-This repository contains my take home assignment in spatial analytics spring 2023
+This repository contains the digital part of my take home assignment in the course spatial analytics spring 2023.